-The newly established Bone and Mineral Diseases Fellowship Program (pdf), is a one-year, clinically-oriented training program designed to allow the fellow to become expert in the diagnosis and management of metabolic disorders affecting the skeleton, and to engage in skeletal research.
+This one-of-a-kind Osteoporosis, Bone and Mineral Diseases Fellowship (pdf), is a one-year, clinically-oriented training program designed to allow the fellow to become an expert in the diagnosis and management of metabolic disorders affecting the skeleton, and to engage in skeletal research.

-At this time, this training program is not AGCME accredited.
-It is targeted to Endocrine or Rheumatology fellows (or fellows from other specialties) who at the end of their training program would like to deepen and master their skills in metabolic bone disorders and become experts in this specialty.
+At this time, this training program is not ACGME accredited.
+It is targeted to Endocrine or Rheumatology fellows (or fellows from other specialties) who, at the end of their training program, would like to deepen and master their skills in metabolic bone disorders and become experts in this specialty.
 Internal medicine residents are also welcome to apply.